 - A trusted interface is an interface that is configured to receive only messages from within the network.
-An untrusted interface is an interface that is configured to receive messages from outside the network or fire wall. - When DHCP snooping is enabled both globally and on a VLAN, DHCP packet filtering will be performed on any untrusted ports within the VLAN. - ♦ When an untrusted port is changed to a trusted port, all the dynamic DHCP snooping bindings associated with this port are removed. - ◆ Set all ports connected to DHCP servers within the local network or fire wall to trusted state.
+An untrusted interface is an interface that is configured to receive messages from outside the network or fire wall. - When DHCP snooping is enabled both globally and on a VLAN, DHCP packet filtering will be performed on any untrusted ports within the VLAN. - When an untrusted port is changed to a trusted port, all the dynamic DHCP snooping bindings associated with this port are removed. - Set all ports connected to DHCP servers within the local network or fire wall to trusted state.
 Set all other ports outside the local network or fire wall to untrusted state. - The format for TR101 option 82 is: "<IP> eth <SID>/<PORT>[:<VLAN>]".
 Note that the SID (Switch ID) is always 0.
 By default the PVID is added to the end of the TR101 field for untagged packets.
-For tagged packets, the VLAN ID is always added.
+For tagged packets, the VLAN ID is always added. - The filter-only mode may be used if the client number is larger than the maximum binding limit and there is no demand for IP Source Guard and Dynamic ARP Inspection (which both rely on binding entries). - When the filter-only mode is enabled, all existing binding entries on a port interface are cleared.

 - Trust Status Enables or disables a port as trusted.
-(Default: Disabled) - ◆ Max Number The maximum number of DHCP clients which can be supported per interface.
-(Range: 1-32; Default: 16) - ◆ Circuit ID Specifies DHCP Option 82 circuit ID suboption information. - Mode Specifies the default string "VLAN-Unit-Port" or an arbitrary string.
+(Default: Disabled) - Max Number The maximum number of DHCP clients which can be supported per interface.
+(Range: 1-16; Default: 16) - Filter Only Only filters DHCP packets based on the trust status of a port interface and the content of packets.
+No binding entry is added and the number of clients is not limited. - Circuit ID Specifies DHCP Option 82 circuit ID suboption information. - Mode Specifies the default string "VLAN-Unit-Port" or an arbitrary string.
 (Default: VLAN-Unit-Port) - Value An arbitrary string inserted into the circuit identifier field.
 (Range: 1-32 characters) - TR101 VLAN Field Adds ":VLAN" in TR101 field for untagged packets.